safespring/web/content/blogg/2022-05-terraform-ansible.md

-Unless otherwise explained, all the examples presuppose that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mostly used as a convention for the file name, but you can name it whatever you like as long as it ends in `.tf`
+Unless otherwise explained, all the examples presuppose that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mainly used as a convention for the file name, but you can name it whatever you like as long as it ends in `.tf`

 There is also the official [Terraform documentation][tfdocs]

 A basic understanding of Ansible playbooks and inventories is also necessary.

 ## Terraform introduction